Declaration of Conformity by Deutsche Wohnen SE

 concerning the German Corporate Governance Code

-The recommendation in G 11 is not complied with.
+- The recommendation in G.11 was not and will not be complied with until 31.
+December 2021 in Mangement Board contracts, that have not been converted to comply with the remuneration system approved by the Annual General Meeting with respect to the previously mentioned period.
 This recommendation provides for the Supervisory Board to have the possibility to account for extraordinary developments to an appropriate extent and to retain or reclaim variable remuneration, if justified.
-The Supervisory Board can currently reduce all remuneration components, including variable remuneration, if the company’s position deteriorates in accordance with section 87(2) of the German Stock Corporation Act [AktG].
-Furthermore, the Supervisory Board can retain all remuneration components, including variable remuneration, in the event of a breach of obligation amounting to a loss for the company.
-Further reclamation entitlements have not been agreed.
+The Supervisory Board always had and has the legal powers to reduce all remuneration components, including variable remuneration, if the company’s position deteriorates in accordance with section 87(2) of the German Stock Corporation Act [AktG].
+Furthermore, the Supervisory Board could have and may retain all remuneration components, including variable remuneration, in the event of a breach of obligation by the amount of a loss of the company.

 The Management Board